 In the introduction we stated the relationship between extreme rainfall and flooding.
 Below we offer the relationship between the number of extreme rainfall events and the annual total rainfall.
 Figure 3.6 is a scatter plot for nine stations of the number of extreme rainfall events in a year against the annual rainfall total for that year.
 The results show that the number of extreme rainfall events will determine whether the year is going to be wet or dry.
 For the three northern stations (first panel) the number of extreme events and total annual rainfall are positively correlated with correlations ≥ 0.51 significant at the 99% level.
 With the middle belt (middle panels), the correlation between extreme events and total annual rainfall is between 0.40 and 0.56 significant at the 99% level.
 For the coastal belt (bottom panel) the correlation between extreme rainfall events and total annual rainfall is > 0.65 at the 99% significance level for the three stations in the belt.
 This results show that more extreme events per year will indicate a wet year and fewer extreme events will indicate a dry year.

 We now explore the extent to which it is common to get several days in a row of these extreme events.
-Figure 3.7 is the logarithm of the frequency versus days extreme event occur for nine stations in Ghana.
+Figure 3.7 is the logarithm of the frequency versus ? days extreme event occur for nine stations in Ghana.
 From the lower panels to the top panels, the stations are Axim, Saltpond, and Accra in the coastal belt, Kumasi, Ho, Berekum in the middle belt and Wa, Tamale and Navrongo in the northern belt.
 According to the figure, extreme rainfall events occur mostly as single events but there are instances that they do occur sequentially and could continue for 4 days or more.
-One striking feature of this figure is that the frequency that extreme event will occur as a single event is almost the same in all the stations.
-The frequency that these extreme events can occur continuously is higher for 2-3 days for almost all the stations but the frequency that these events can occur in a row for 4 days and more is very low.
+One striking feature of this figure is that the frequency that an extreme event will occur as a single event is almost the same in all the stations.
+The frequency that these extreme events can occur continuously is higher for 2-3 days for almost all the stations but the frequency that these events can occur in a row for 4 days or more is very low.
 The frequency of extreme events occurring sequentially is higher for Axim in the coastal belt than the other stations in the belt as well as those in the middle and northern belts.
 Extreme rainfall events can occur continuously for 6 days or more in the coastal belt but in the other two belts they hardly exceed 5 days.
 The higher frequency for the sequential occurrence of extreme rainfall events in Axim than the other stations in Ghana could be because it records the highest rainfall in Ghana.
 For completeness we discuss the annual distribution of extreme rainfall below.